 Probiotics are live, nonpathogenic bacteria that contribute to the health and balance of the intestinal tract.
 These good bacteria can strengthen the immune system and help chickens digest food more efficiently, helping them stay healthy and grow better.

 Most of us are familiar with the benefits that bacterial cultures in yogurt contribute to our own digestive health and some chicken-keepers give yogurt to their chickens to impart those same benefits.
-What many chicken-keepers do not know is that chickens are not equipped to digest dairy foods and would be better served by skipping the yogurt and ingesting the beneficial cultures (probiotics) alone.
+What many chicken-keepers do not know is that chickens are not equipped to digest most dairy products and would be better served by ingesting the beneficial bacterial cultures alone.

 The Inside Story About Salmonella Transmission: Egg Yolk Russian Roulette